KunChen1110/SheetHero/dataset/DatasetV1.md

 [spreadsheet66](Task21/tc21_input20.xlsx)

 ### Prompt
-As an HR, I've received 20 spreadsheets about candidate information.
-You task is to rank the candidates based on the following criteria :
+As an HR professional, I have received 20 spreadsheets containing candidate information.
+Your task is to rank the candidates based on the following score:
 0.5 * working experience + 0.3 * number of skills + 0.2 * personality score
-Output a file with score, skills and other attributes of candidates.
+Output a file that includes each candidate’s score, skills, and other attributes.

 ### Answer